(

 Relational DBMS

 There is no physical linkage.
-The relationships are simulated in the database.
+The relationships are simulated by the DBMS.
 Common fields such as account number are used for matching, and such fields are usually indexed to speed up queries.
 The hierarchical and network DBMS may also provide a "virtual linkage" capability.
-See relational database.
+See

 Object Database